codeclimate/codeclimate-rubocop/config/contents/style/method_call_without_args_parentheses.md

-This cop checks for unwanted parentheses in parameterless method calls.
+Checks for unwanted parentheses in parameterless method calls.

 ### Example:
     # bad